-Also want to state here: Please DO NOT clean tombstones.
+Also want to state here: Please DO NOT CLEAN tombstones.
 It's OK to remove weeds growing over the top or fallen leaves but please don't do anything else.
-There are ways of taking photos using LED flashlights.
+There are ways of taking better photos using LED flashlights.

 Some of you may not know but you can add photos to any memorial on Find A Grave.

-"Please do NOT add photographs from obituary notices as they are protected by copyright law.
-Find A Grave reserves the right to remove obituary notices and photographs from memorial records.
-Similarly, you may NOT scan an obituary and add it as a photograph to a memorial record."
+"Please do NOT add photos from obituary notices as they are protected by copyright law.
+Find A Grave reserves the right to remove obituary notices and photographs from memorial records."

 My profile picture was done by me from an old black and white photo of my great grandmother.
 This took many hours.

 In case you didn't know, every photo taken is protected by copyright.

 I don't mind anyone using these tombstone photos for their own research but do not submit to other genealogy websites (other than Ancestry) or in any printed material.

 Just because you leave keys in your car does not give me the right to take it!
 LOL

 Very Important Information: Refer to Find A Grave FAQ regarding the use of photos on Find A Grave.